prendradjaja/vim-vertigo/README.md

 (`<Space>jF` goes four lines down)

 If you use a keyboard layout other than QWERTY, that's not a problem!
 Dvorak
-users: just add `let g:Vertigo_homerow = 'aoeuidhtns'` to your .vimrc file.
+users: Just add `let g:Vertigo_homerow = 'aoeuidhtns'` to your .vimrc file.
 Other keyboards should work too. (see `:h vertigo-homerow`)

 Why?